LiberTEM/LiberTEM/docs/source/contributing.rst

 Adding type annotations improves developer experience, especially by improving auto completion and type information on hover in IDEs.
 Type checking is currently quite lax and opt-in.
-See the file :code:`.mypy-checked` for the list of Python files that opt in.
+See the file :code:`.mypy-checked` for the list of Python files that currently opt in.
 When adding new code, please consider adding new modules to this list.

 The checks are run with pre-commit on changed files that opt in.